Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Query Processing

 Query processing using SPF relies on a server and a client, each managing different tasks.
 The general outline of how query processing works for a given SPARQL query $Q$ is as follows:

-\begin{enumerate} \item Decompose $Q$ into star-shaped subqueries and determine the join order such that the subqueries with the highest selectivity (lowest cardinality) are evaluated first. \item Obtain intermediate results for each of $Q$'s subqueries by applying the star pattern-based selector on the server side.
-In other words, an SPF server returns the set of matching triples for a given star pattern. \item Compute the final query result combining the intermediate bindings of the subqueries, and process all the remaining SPARQL operators in $Q$ on the client side. \end{enumerate}
+\begin{enumerate} \item For each BGP $B\in Q$, decompose $B$ into star-shaped subqueries and determine the join order. \item Find the first page of the SPF for each of $B$'s subqueries and select the subquery with the lowest cardinality estimation. \item Compute the $BGP$ result by, for each star pattern $S$ in $B$, incrementally updating the set of bindings by processing $S$ on the server, and using these bindings for subsequent star patterns. \item Compute the query result by processing all the remaining SPARQL operators in $Q$ on the client. \end{enumerate}